PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 ### Dumping the BIOS

-There are two options available when dumping the BIOS. biosdrain supports USB and HOST through PS2link.
-If your console does not have networking support, please refer to the USB method, otherwise you can use the ps2client method.

-- USB
-  - Take the biosdrain.elf file that was downloaded above, and transfer it to a FAT32 formatted USB flash drive.
-    - Please note that some incompatibilities between certain USB drives and PS2 USB drivers have been reported throughout the years.
-If your USB drive is not detected by uLaunchELF (`mass:` is empty) please try another one, preferably USB 2.0.

-  - Insert your USB flash drive into your PS2.
+- Insert your USB flash drive with the BIOS dumper (binary version) on it into your PS2.
 - In uLaunchELF, navigate to the device named `mass:` and open it.
-  - Locate and run `biosdrain.elf`.
+- Locate and run `DUMPBIOS-MASS.ELF`.
-  - You will know that it is finished when biosdrain says `Finished Everything`.
-Please be patient, as USB on the PS2 is SLOW!
-  - Once the final message appears, you can now plug the USB drive back into your computer.
-You will know that the dump was successful if you see files ending in `.rom0`,`.rom1`,`.nvm`, etc, prefixed by your console model ID in your USB drive.
-- PS2client / XLINK & PS2link
-  - When using XLINK, simply execute the `biosdrain.elf` with the user interface.
-  - When using PS2client, cd into the directory where you have `biosdrain.elf`, and simply run `ps2client execee host:biosdrain.elf`
-  - biosdrain will automatically detect that the `host` device is present and will dump your BIOS contents to the root directory of `host` **(Usually where you have the biosdrain.elf file)**.
-  - You will know that it is finished when biosdrain says `Finished Everything`, either on screen or in your console log.
+  - This will print some useful information about the BIOS, then print `Dumping BIOS Completed OK`... ending with `Dumping NVM Completed OK`

+You can remove your USB flash drive from your PS2 after the last `Dumping` message and inspect its contents on your PC; if it has files ending in `.BIN`, `.NVM`, `ROM1`, and more all named after your PS2's serial number, then your PS2's BIOS was dumped successfully!

 ## Dumping PS2 Discs via ImgBurn

-PS2 game discs are unencrypted DVDs and CDs.
-So, they can be dumped quickly using a standard DVD drive and the ImgBurn software.
-Dumping does not harm PS2 game discs.
+PlayStation 2 game discs are unencrypted DVDs and CDs.
+This means they can be dumped quickly using a standard optical drive that supports DVD and CD optical media and the ImgBurn software.
+Dumping discs does not harm optical media directly.

 ### Where to get ImgBurn